zuti666/English/Harry Potter and the Sorcerer's StoneCHAPTER SIX.md

 She said all this very fast.

-Harry looked at Ron, and was relieved to see by his stunned face that he hadn't learned all the course books by heart either.
+Harry looked at Ron, and was relieved to see by his ==stun==ned face that he hadn't learned all the course books by heart either.

 "I'm Ron Weasley," Ron muttered.